spidersocks/unified-backend/content/en/faq/interview_recitation.md

 - We offer tailored interview prep based on your child’s ability and the target school’s interview format/content.
 - Typical coverage: self-introduction, daily-life Q&A, picture description, etiquette, follow-up questions, on-the-spot responses and confidence.
 - Arrangements: a short diagnostic/tryout first, then we advise session count and timetable.
 Delivery in Putonghua or Cantonese.

+Q: Do you provide P1 interview preparation?
+A: Yes.
+We run P1 interview prep tailored to target‑school formats.
+After a short assessment, we’ll recommend a plan.

 ### Recitation coaching
 - We offer dedicated recitation classes.
 Please share the competition/event name, your selected piece, and a short current video of your child’s recitation.